sebastiansandqvist/mithril-examples/README.md

 Run `npm run watch` to bundle the code and continue watching for incremental builds.
 Run `npm run lint` and make sure there are no linting errors or warnings in your changes prior to making a pull request.

-Since browser support for tab-spacing is poor, spaces (not tabs) should be used for indentation in all of the code for the examples on the website.
+Since browser support for tab-spacing is poor, spaces (not tabs) should be used for indentation in the code example strings on the website.
 This means any code within `src/demos/**/code.js` should be indented with spaces.
 All code anywhere else should be indented with tabs.

 To add an example, create a folder for it in `src/demos`.
 Within that folder, add three files: `code.js`, `demo.js`, and `text.js`.
 See the existing examples as a guide for what to export from those files.
 Next, in `src/examples/index.js`, add a new object to the exported array that follows the same schema as the existing examples.
 This schema is defined as follows in `src/views/MainView.js`: